 According to OSHA’s PSM mandates, “The employer shall complete a compilation of written process safety information before conducting any process safety hazard analysis required by the standard.”
 It means that all workers should be able to access and understand the technical data regarding the highly-hazardous-chemicals-related risks they face on the job.

 Process Hazard Analysis requires that engineers and maintenance leaders analyze the consequences of safety failures.
 This process analysis will be conducted as a team and includes at least one person “who has experience and knowledge specific to the process being evaluated” and is “knowledgeable in the specific process hazard analysis methodology being used.”

 Startups following a turnaround, and after an emergency shutdown is included in this element.
-Standard Operating Procedures of these events should be documented and practiced by the operation and maintenance team.
+Standard Operating Procedures of these events should be documented and practiced by the operation and maintenance-teams-can-avoid-the-top-osha-violations/” >maintenance team.